cdbrauer/VoxelFuse/README.md

         # Create simulation and launch
         simulation = Simulation(modelIn)
-        simulation.launchSim()
+        simulation.runSimVoxCad()

 ## .vox File Generation
 If desired, input models can be created in a .vox file format to allow different materials to be specified in a single model.
-This also speeds up import times.
+This also speeds up import times compared to .stl files.
 My process using [MagicaVoxel](https://ephtracy.github.io) is as follows:

 1. Use the "Open" button under the "Palette" section to open the [color-palette-11mat.png](../master/images/color-palette-11mat.png) file.
 This will give you 11 colors that correspond to the materials defined in materials.py
 2. Create your model.
 By default the library will use a scale of 1mm per voxel when importing/exporting.
 3. Save the model as a .vox file using the "export" function (NOT the "save" function).

 Using MagicaVoxel and the .vox format will limit you to using distinct voxel materials.
 The library's import function will convert these files to a data format that allows material mixing.